MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-build-deploy-improve-applications.md

 # Quickstart: Build, deploy and improve your application with GitHub Copilot for Azure

 In this quick start you will use GitHub Copilot for Azure to help you create and deploy a new web site into Azure.
+This will demonstrate one way to integrate GitHub Copilot for Azure into your development and deployment workflow.

 ## Pre-requisites

-See the [Get Started](get-started.md) article for complete setup instructions.
+See the [Get started](get-started.md) article for complete setup instructions.

 You will need: